Key Takeaways

 When reviewing a trademark, the concern of the examiner is to make sure that no single business is monopolizing a phrase or term that should be free for general usage.

-If you need help understanding or registering pharmaceutical trademarks, you can post your legal needs on UpCounsel's marketplace.
+If you need help understanding or registering pharmaceutical trademark, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.